-On the other hand, if you’re planning to use your camper van as a weekender and for short trips with lots of adventure toys, then you may want more flexible space where you can transport bikes, skis and watersports toys, for example.
+On the other hand, if you’re planning to use your camper van as a weekender and for short trips with lots of adventure toys, then you may want a more flexible space where you can transport bikes, skis, and watersports toys, for example.

 5. Reducing the risk of getting condensation and rust in your camper van

 Inadequate ventilation and rust prevention measures is one of the biggest camper van conversion mistakes!
 To reduce the risk of condensation building up in your van, consider the following: